Encrypt/basl/README.md

 ===============================

 ## About
-BASL is a bash script which automatically sends "happy birthday" SMS to your close relatives.
+BASL is a bash script which automatically sends "happy birthday" and "happy new year" SMS to your close relatives.

 ## Prerequisites
 In order to use it, you will need: